neha45556/rshell/README.md

 The class **_semicolon_** derived from Connector always executes the next command in the input.

 The class **_test_** derived from Base checks whether the file or directory exists based on the flag and returns a true or false.

 The class **_Paren_** derived from Base changes the precedence of the execution of commands,connectors, and grouped commands.

+The class **_MultCmd_** has a vector of type Base* called CommandLine which identifies whether the input has multiple commands.
+This class derives from the Base class and has functionality which indicates whether

 # Test Command